stakater/til/openshift/stack-deployment-on-openshift.md

 1. Openshift uses routes instead of ingress therefore routes files are added in each stack.

-2. When the custom domain is provided we have to manually enter an enter in the App domain service for the application deployed in openshift.
+2. When the custom domain is provided we have to manually enter in the App domain service for the application deployed in openshift.

+3. Default VM type for infra nodes is DS2_v3 which only allows 4 LUN disks to get attached.
+Resize the VMs after deployment.
+Follow steps [here](volume-attach-restriction-on-azure-ocp.md)

 ## Monitoring Stack Deployment